-The Music, Photos, iTunes Movies, iTunes TV Shows and the Apple TV App Store apps start off in the highlight row initially, however these can be swapped out at any time by pressing and holding down the the touchpad on the remote.
+The Music, Photos, iTunes Movies, iTunes TV Shows and the Apple TV App Store apps start off in the highlight row initially, but these can be swapped out at any time by pressing and holding down the the touchpad on the remote.

-The interface is clearly iOS inspired.
+The interface is clearly inspired by iOS.
 It places apps on the front page, never hiding anything from view.
-Navigation from one section to the next feels like a natural process - despite the new Siri Remote's buttons having confusing words or pictures on them.
+Navigation from one section to the next feels like a natural process – despite the new Siri Remote's buttons having confusing words or pictures on them.
 Similar to other iOS devices, however, there's no way to really personalize the theme or make the unit your own other than by adding different apps than your neighbor.
 It's still a walled garden, if a slightly bigger one than before.